alefranz/MELT/README.md

     <PackageReference Include="MELT.Serilog.AspNetCore" Version="0.5.0" />
     ```

-- Define a Serilog logger, setting it up to write to the providers collection we had previously added to `Program.cs`
+- Define a Serilog logger, setting it up to write to the providers' collection we had previously added to `Program.cs`

     ```csharp
     Log.Logger = new LoggerConfiguration()